 Generally, in a data model, we have parent tables and child tables.
 And they both are connected by a relationship line.

 If the presence of an entity or row in a child table depends on a row or entity in a parent table, then the relationship is represented by a thick line by connecting these two tables.
 This is called Identifying relationships.

 If the primary key attributes of the parent should not become the primary key attributes of the child, then the relationship is represented by dotted lines by connecting these two tables.
 This is called a Non-identifying relationship.

-The primary key of the table is connected with the standalone column in the same table, which is called as a Recursive relationship.
+The table’s primary key is connected with the standalone column in the same table, which is called a Recursive relationship.

 4. What is a Surrogate key?

 In practice, a numerical attribute is enforced by a primary key which is called a surrogate key.
-This key is a replacement for natural keys, instead of having a primary key or composite primary keys, the data modelers will create this key, which is very useful in identifying a record, creating SQL queries software and good performance.
+This key is a replacement for natural keys; instead of having a primary key or composite primary keys, the data modellers will create this key, identifying a record, creating SQL queries software, and performing well.

 5. What are Forward Engineering and Reverse Engineering in a data model?

 Forward Engineering is a process by which Data Definition Language(DDL) scripts are generated from the data model.
-Data modeling tools have some options to create DDL scripts by coupling or connecting with several databases.
+Data modelling tools have some options to create DDL scripts by coupling or connecting with several databases.
 By using these scripts, databases can be created.

-Reverse Engineering is a process used for creating the data models from a database or scripts.
-Data modeling tools have some options to connect with the database through which we can reverse engineer a database into a data model.
+Reverse Engineering is a process used for creating data models from a database or scripts.
+Data modelling tools have some options to connect with the database through which we can reverse engineer a database into a data model.

-6. What is the Logical data model, Logical data modeling, Physical data model and Physical data modeling?
+6. What is the Logical data model, Logical data modelling, Physical data model and Physical data modelling?